 This chain of islands is easy to access from the mainland.
 Drive south along Route 1 to the Landeyjahöfn ferry terminal, a stone’s throw from the famous Seljalandsfoss waterfall.

-- Find out more about Iceland’s epic waterfalls.
+- Find out more about Iceland’s waterfalls.

 Once you arrive, you can explore the island’s coastline on foot.
 There you’ll find more cliffs full of seabirds, including the Atlantic puffin!